Unemployment security

 Basic income is secured for unemployed jobseekers through unemployment allowance or labour market subsidy.
 There are two types of unemployment allowance: basic unemployment allowance and earnings-related unemployment allowance.

-- lives permanently in Finland
+- live in Finland

-- is seeking full-time work
+- are seeking full-time work

 The duration of the unemployment allowance depends on the person’s employment history.
-If the employment history is shorter than three years, the maximum payment period of the unemployment allowance is 300 days.
+If the employment history is no longer than three years, the maximum payment period of the unemployment allowance is 300 days.
 If the employment history is longer than three years, the maximum payment period is 400 days.
 However, the unemployment allowance is payable for a maximum of 500 days for unemployed persons who have met the work requirement after reaching the age of 58 years and have an employment history of at least five years.
-In addition, ageing unemployed persons who meet the work requirement are eligible for additional days of unemployment allowance.
-The right to additional days applies to unemployed persons who are born
+In addition, those unemployed persons born before 1965 who meet the work requirement are eligible for additional days of unemployment allowance.

-- between 1955 and 1956 and turn 60 before the end of the maximum period for receiving unemployment allowance
+- between 1957 and 1960 and turn 61 before the end of the maximum period for receiving unemployment allowance

 Adjusted unemployment benefit

-If unemployed persons are working part-time or only occasionally during their unemployment period, their unemployment allowance or labour market subsidy will be coordinated with the earnings.
-Earnings under EUR 300 per month do not reduce the amount of unemployment benefit.
-If the earnings exceed EUR 300 per month, a sum corresponding a half of the earnings exceeding EUR 300 will be reduced from the unemployment benefit.
-You can estimate the amount of adjusted unemployment benefit here:
+If a person works part-time or only occasionally during their unemployment period, their unemployment allowance or labour market support will be adjusted to take into account their earnings.
+A sum corresponding to a half of the earnings will be reduced from the unemployment benefit.

 Unemployment benefits can be applied for at unemployment funds or Kela